mmtmn/OGC/README.md

 The research paper can be find here: https://graphics.cs.utah.edu/research/projects/ogc/Offset_Geometric_Contact-SIGGRAPH2025.pdf

+Bellow is the abstract and the names of those involved in the research:

 Offset Geometric Contact
 ANKA HE CHEN, University of Utah, NVIDIA, USA
 JERRY HSU, University of Utah, USA